GoldenCheetah/sweatpy/docs/docs/index.md

 !!! warning
     **Sweatpy is currently undergoing major revisions which will result in deprecations and backwards incompatible changes.
 We recommend pinning any dependencies with `sweat==0.4.0`.**

+!!! tip
+    Noticed a missing feature, found a bug or just have a great idea for `sweatpy`?
+Get in touch with us by creating an issue [here](https://github.com/GoldenCheetah/sweatpy/issues/new)!

 ## Introduction
 Sweatpy is a Python library that is designed to make workout analysis a breeze.
 The current state of the project is "very beta": features might be added, removed or changed in backwards incompatible ways.
 When the time is right a stable version will be released.
 Get in touch with the contributors or create an issue if you have problems/questions/feature requests/special use cases.